As told by Frank Twum-Barimah.

 There is more to be done, and I have the responsibility to deliver on that.

-The next Humanitarian Leadership program starts in July 2020.
+The next Graduate Certificate of Humanitarian Leadership (HLP) starts in March 2021.
 Enter your email to get the course flyer.